 In 1989, Tokyo YMCA Handball members focused their efforts and established the only domestic Non-Profit Wall-Handball development organization.
-The office is located at the Tokyo YMCA Toyocho Wellness Center, and put on singles, doubles, and Big Ball (Big Blue) tournaments every year.
+The office is located at the Gold’s Gym Toyocho Super Center, and put on singles, doubles, and Big Ball (Big Blue) tournaments every year.
 Even if you are from a different country, it is still possible to participate in the different tournaments.

 ・ Handball Courts in Japan

 Currently, the clubs that actively play Wall-Handball are located in the Tokyo area.
-The three main clubs are the Tokyo YMCA Toyocho Wellness Center (Tokyo YMCA), Gold’s Gym Yokohama Bashamichi in Yokohama, and Tipness-Miyazakidai in Miyazakidai.
+The three main clubs are the Gold’s Gym Toyocho Super Center, Gold’s Gym Yokohama Bashamichi in Yokohama, and Tipness-Miyazakidai in Miyazakidai.
 All of the sports clubs mentioned have 4-wall courts.
 The Kansai area (Western Japan) has two 3-wall courts, but they are mainly used for racquetball.
 In March 2011, the first 1-wall court in Japan made to international standards was established in Kochi prefecture, Sukumo city at a gymnasium shared by an elementary and middle school.

 ・ Playing with the Big Ball (Big Blue) on 4-wall Courts